 How much can you make selling hair?

-The price of human hair vary significantly.
+The price of human hair varies significantly.
 For example, a 20-inch long, 3-inch thick lock of hair can pull in somewhere between $100 to $1000.
 This will depend on various factors like your location, ethnicity, color and quality of your hair, and so on.

 If you have long locks of hair that you’ve cut in the past and want to sell, this won’t be accepted anymore because buyers prefer hair to be freshly cut.

 If a buyer decides to pay for your old hair, it’s likely to be priced lower.

 If you’ve been trying to sell your hair for months and you don’t want to pay a listing fee anymore, you can consider donating your hair to charity instead.

 Unlike “donating plasma” but still receiving cash, donating hair means you’re giving it away completely without any monetary compensation.